-Bon-A-Part Open face Burger is a unique open-face burger.
-Parmesan grilled bread topped with a charred hamburger patty, topped with pub cheese and grilled onions.
+Pub Cheese Burger is a unique open-face burger.
+Parmesan grilled sourdough bread topped with a charred hamburger patty, pub cheese, and golden grilled onions.
 One of my all-time favorite ways to eat a burger.
 This one needs a fork and knife.

-The inspiration for this burger truly comes from a restaurant that had been a staple in my hometown.
+The inspiration for this burger comes from a restaurant that had been a staple in my hometown.
 The Little Corporal.
-But there was nothing little about it, it was a big deal.
-Back in the day Barry Manilow performed in the lounge when he was only 24 years old.